hossamzee/geoqassim/readme.md

 - Reserve/Register a domain.
 - Update the weather box to import more information like Foreca.
 - Do the control panel home page.
+- Check if there is any security issues when calling route.

 # Future Improvements